trybaeZm/Trybae_backend/README.md

 # Docker run full infrastructure with reverse proxying and load balancing -

 The app can also be run as multi container architechture using docker compose.
-Needs little configuration.
+Needs a little configuration.

 # note